Louuie/WhitelistServer/README.md

 # WhitelistServer
-WhitelistServer is a Simple Express Application that integrates Minecraft whitelist system to the web!
+WhitelistServer is a Simple Express Application that integrates Minecraft's whitelist system and Twitch's API together!